The KLF: Samplecity thru Trancentral

 On 31 December 2020, the release of series of remastered compilations under the collective title Samplecity thru Trancentral was announced on a graffiti and posters hung under a railway bridge on Kingsland Road in Shoreditch, East London.
 The 30-minute collection of eight remastered singles Solid State Logik 1 appeared at midnight 1 January 2021, on streaming platforms, while high-definition videos were published for the first time on the band's official YouTube channel, marking the first activity of Cauty and Drummond as the KLF since 1992.
 On 23 March 2021, the collection was followed by its part 2 featuring 12" versions of the singles.

 On 4 February 2021, a re-edited version of Chill Out was released, retitled Come Down Dawn, with previously unlicensed samples from the original release removed, and added "What Time Is Love?
 (Virtual Reality Mix)," originally from the 1990 remix EP What Time Is Love?
 (Remodelled & Remixed), integrated in the new mix.

 On 23 April 2021, The White Room (Director's Cut) was officially released as the fourth part of the series.
 The album's edition includes tracks from the unreleased 1989 album, as well as an extended version of "Last Train to Trancentral" from the 1991 album.

-The documentary Who Killed the KLF?, directed by Chris Atkins, was released on April 4 2022.
+The documentary Who Killed the KLF?, directed by Chris Atkins, was released on April 4, 2022.
 Atkins began creating the documentary against Drummond's and Cauty's wishes, but was incarcerated in 2016 for tax fraud for two years; he continued editing the film while in prison.
 According to Atkins, the duo eventually claimed they "love" the film, though they pointed out some minor inaccuracies.

+The band's master tapes were donated to the British Library in 2023.